verdaccio/verdaccio/website/docs/plugin-generator.md

 ---
 id: plugin-generator
-title: "Plugin Generator"
+title: 'Plugin Generator'
 ---

 ## Installing the Yeoman Generator

 Verdaccio is a pluggable application, with the objective to help developers to generate new plugins, we have a custom generator based in **[Yeoman](https://yeoman.io/)** for generate all sort of plugins.

-To install the generator, as first step you must install the *yeoman* command `yo`.
+To install the generator, as first step you must install the _yeoman_ command `yo`.

 ```bash
 npm install -g yo